Sweet Corey-Bey is Producing Shugsline

 They are a founding member and bandleader of the genre bending artist collaborative Black Folks Don’t Swim?, noted by DC-ist for “it’s formula of fearless experimentation.”
 As a performer, Sweet’s practice is based in the fundamental Black music traditions of Blues, Jazz, Funk, Gospel and Soul.

-They have supported artists such as YAYA Bey, Oh He Dead, and performed with local Philadelphia musicians including Omar’s Hat and Karen Smith.
+They have supported artists such as YAYA Bey, and work alongside local Philadelphia musicians collectives including Omar’s Hat and the Karen Smith Experience.